lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :RETENTION_TIME: Number of minutes to wait for an idle slave to be used again before it's removed.
 If set to -1, the slave will be kept forever. (default: 0)
+    :CONNECTION_TYPE: The connection type for Jenkins to connect to the build minion using.
+Valid options JNLP or SSH. (default: "SSH")

 For a live example see the OpenDaylight project jenkins-config directory. https://github.com/opendaylight/releng-builder/tree/master/jenkins-config